Master Equation for a Quantum Gas of Polarizable Particles in Cavities: Introduction

 \section{Introduction}

-Many-body cavity quantum electrodynamics is a suggestive label for the strong-coupled dynamics of systems with many particles and light in confined geometries, such as Fabry-P{\'e}rot cavities and fibers~\cite{Chang:2018,Mivehvar2021Cavity} [see Fig.~\ref{fig:1}(a)].
+Many-body cavity quantum electrodynamics is a suggestive label for the strong-coupled dynamics of systems with many particles and light in confined geometries, such as Fabry-P{\'e}rot cavities and fibers~\cite{Ritsch:2013, Chang:2018, Mivehvar2021Cavity}.
 This field of research is motivated and pushed forward by advanced experimental platforms working in this regime~\cite{Ritsch:2013, Mivehvar2021Cavity}.
 One salient feature of these systems is multiple photon scattering, which can transfer energy and imprint long-range correlations between the individual emitters.
-A further important characteristic is photon decay due to the finite transmissivity at the cavity mirrors, which renders the dynamics intrinsically dissipative.
-In the strong-coupling regime, where the scatterers prevailingly emit into the cavity mode while emitter-photon interactions only couple resonant electronic levels~\cite{Giannelli:2024}, non-trivial phenomena can be observed by means of external drives, realizing exemplary driven-dissipative dynamics of pattern formation.
-The wealth of observed collective phenomena include cavity-induced laser cooling~\cite{Schleier-Smith:2011,Wolke:2012}, self-organization in ordered spatial patterns~\cite{Black:2003,Baumann2010Dicke}, lasing induced by collective scattering \cite{Kruse:2003,Bohnet:2012}, supersolidity~\cite{Leonard:2017,Morales2017Coupling}, and time-crystal dynamics~\cite{Kessler:2021,Kongkhambut:2022}.
+A further important characteristic is photon losses, which renders the dynamics intrinsically dissipative.
+In the strong-coupling regime, where the scatterers prevailingly emit into the cavity mode while emitter-photon interactions only couple resonant electronic levels~\cite{Giannelli:2024}, non-trivial phenomena can be observed by means of external drives, realizing exemplary driven-dissipative many-body dynamics.
+The wealth of observed collective phenomena includes cavity-induced laser cooling~\cite{Schleier-Smith:2011,Wolke:2012}, self-organization in ordered spatial patterns~\cite{Black:2003,Baumann2010Dicke}, lasing induced by collective scattering~\cite{Kruse:2003,Bohnet:2012}, supersolidity~\cite{Leonard:2017,Morales2017Coupling}, and time-crystal dynamics~\cite{Kessler:2021,Kongkhambut:2022}.